The Gifts of the Holy Spirit and the subject of Speaking in Tongues

 in tongues.
 Some records don’t specifically say, but arguably we have to ask if

 it’s really necessary to re-iterate every time?
-The record of Paul doesn’t say
+The record of Paul's conversion doesn’t say

-he spoke in tongues.
-So that proves that not all did, right?
+he spoke in tongues at that time.
+So that proves that not all do, right?
 But Paul says,

 1 Cor 14:18 I thank my God, I speak with tongues more than ye all.
 Tongues